- Introduction

 ruff format *.py # Format all Python files in the current directory

-The same is true if you did not install Ruff, but want to run the tool from within a UV cached environment via UVX:
+If you have not installed Ruff, but want to run the tool from within a UV-cached environment via UVX:

 # uvx is an alias for uv tool run